sanwalhussain/openai-gym-custom-environment/README.md

-# Autonomous Electric Vehicle Custom Environment
+# OpenAI Gym Custom Environment (Autonomous Electric Vehicle)

 This project simulates an Autonomous Electric Vehicle using `numpy`, `pygame`, and `gymnasium`.
 The vehicle performs various actions such as finding passengers, picking them up, and maintaining battery levels while avoiding obstacles and recharging when necessary.